-Keeping a steady pace on the elliptical machine at Shady Grove Adventist Hospital’s Cardiac Rehabilitation Center, 68-year-old Peter Davio of Clarksburg reflects on the time since his triple bypass surgery in October 2008.
+Keeping a steady pace on the elliptical machine at Adventist HealthCare Shady Grove Medical Center’s Cardiac Rehabilitation Center, 68-year-old Peter Davio of Clarksburg reflects on the time since his triple bypass surgery in October 2008.

 He now exercises three days a week and eats a healthier diet, but it didn’t start out that way.